-- When the individual or guardian determines which services and geographic area are desired, make referrals to providers within your area and contact the PAS agencies in other geographic areas in accordance with the wishes of the individual or guardian.
-If the individual wishes to explore service options outside the local PAS area, the PAS agency must proceed with the following steps:
+- When the individual or guardian determines which services and geographic area are desired, make referrals to providers within your area and contact the ISC agencies in other geographic areas in accordance with the wishes of the individual or guardian.
+If the individual wishes to explore service options outside the local ISC area, the ISC agency must proceed with the following steps:

-- Assist the individual or guardian in establishing linkage with the receiving PAS agency by calling the agency and detailing the transfer in writing.
+- Assist the individual or guardian in establishing linkage with the receiving ISC agency by calling the agency and detailing the transfer in writing.

-- Assist the receiving PAS agency, which is responsible for making and following referrals within its assigned geographic area.
+- Assist the receiving ISC agency, which is responsible for making and following referrals within its assigned geographic area.

 - Serve as the contact for the individual until such time as a final provider selection has been made and an official transfer can be accomplished.